Running jobs

 ruse is a command line tool developed by Jan Moren to measure a process' resource usage.
 It periodically measures the resource use of a process and its sub-processes, and can help you find out how much resource to allocate to your job.
 It will determine the actual memory, execution time and cores that individual programs or MPI applications need to request in their job submission options.

 ruse periodically samples the process and its sub-processes and keeps track of the CPU, time and maximum memory use.
 It also optionally records the sampled values over time.
-The purpose or Ruse is not to profile processes in detail, but to follow jobs that run for many minutes, hours or days, with no performance impact and without changing the measured application in any way.
+The purpose of ruse is not to profile processes in detail, but to follow jobs that run for many minutes, hours or days, with no performance impact and without changing the measured application in any way.

 You'll find complete documentation and details about ruse's usage on the project webpage, but here are a few useful examples.